damianoognissanti/bbl/README.md

 BBLROOT="/mnt"
 ```

-Store the drive name and UUIDs.
-You get these values by typing `blkid` in a terminal and copying from the correct line.
+Store the drive name and UUID in variables.
+You get these values by typing `blkid` in a terminal and copying the values from the correct line.
 ```
 DRIVE="/dev/nvme0n1p2"
 UUID="abc1234d-a123-1234-abc1-12ab34c56789"
-PARTUUID="1abc23d4-1abc-1abc-12ab-a12345b123cd"
 ```

 Select a user name